Potential enlargement of the European Union: Level of preparation for acquis chapters

-Level of preparation for adopting the acquis communautaire in each policy area, according to the 2022/2023 European Commission reports.
+2025 situation

+The table below shows the level of preparation of applicant countries with EU standards (acquis communautaire) on a 5-point scale, using data from the European Commission's 2025 reports.
+The analysis is based on the analysis performed by the online media outlet European Pravda.

+Progress from 2024 to 2025

+The table below shows the progress over the past year of applicant countries on a 4-point scale, using data from the European Commission's 2025 reports.
+The analysis is based on the analysis performed by the online media outlet European Pravda.

 States not on the agenda

 The Maastricht Treaty (Article 49) states that any European country (as defined by a European Council assessment) that is committed to democracy may apply for membership in the European Union.
 In addition to European states, other countries have also been speculated or proposed as future members of the EU.

-Sovereign states

 States in Europe that have chosen, for various reasons, not to join the EU have integrated with it to different extents according to their circumstances.
 Iceland, Norway, and Liechtenstein participate directly in the single market via the EEA, Switzerland does so via bilateral treaties and the other European microstates (Andorra, Monaco, San Marino, Vatican City) have specific agreements with the EU and neighbouring countries, including their use of the euro as their currency.
 Most of these countries are also part of the Schengen Area.
 Norway, Iceland, and Switzerland have all previously had live applications to join the EU, which have been withdrawn or otherwise frozen.
 Such applications could be resubmitted in the event of a change in the political landscape.